warner-benjamin/optimi/README.md

 ## Fully Decoupled Weight Decay

-In addition to supporting PyTorch-style decoupled weight decay, optimi optimizers also supports [fully decoupled weight decay](https://optimi.benjaminwarner.dev/fully_decoupled_weight_decay).
+In addition to supporting PyTorch-style decoupled weight decay, optimi optimizers also support [fully decoupled weight decay](https://optimi.benjaminwarner.dev/fully_decoupled_weight_decay).

 Fully decoupled weight decay decouples weight decay from the learning rate, more accurately following [*Decoupled Weight Decay Regularization*](https://arxiv.org/abs/1711.05101).
 This can help simplify hyperparameter tuning as the optimal weight decay is no longer tied to the learning rate.